The world is huge

 Study the Emergency Escape Route

 Emergency escape maps are required by law to be posted on the back of the main door to every hotel room.
-Take a few minutes to orient yourself in the hotel, and to familiarize yourself with the fastest exits (as well as backup routes in case the closest path is blocked).
+Take a few minutes to orient yourself in the hotel building and to familiarize yourself with the fastest exits (as well as backup routes in case the closest path is blocked).

-Hopefully, you’ll never need to use this information during your stay, but in the worst case scenario of a fire or other emergency where every second counts, these few minutes of preparation could save your life.
+Hopefully, you’ll never need to use this information during your stay, but in the worst-case scenario of a fire or other emergency where every second counts, these few minutes of preparation could save your life.

 Deadbolt the Door